hongyuanjia/rdyncall/ruby/rbdc/README.txt

    So, you need dyncall's full source code to be included.
 Unfortunately, the .gemspec isn't flexible enough to pull from different paths, so building the .gem file requires dyncall to be found next to rbdc.c and extconf.rb.
-This means either copy dyncall's base directory do ./dyncall or create a symlink ./dyncall, that points to it.
+This means either copy dyncall's base directory to ./dyncall or create a symlink ./dyncall, that points to it.

 2) Then, build this gem with: